 - The initial step is to notice that worry is occurring.

-- The next step is to identify wehther this is a worry about which something can be done / action can be taken, or whether it is not possible to act.
+- The next step is to identify whether this is a real event worry about which something can be done, or whether the worry concerns a hypothetical future event about which it is not possible to act.

 - Butler, G., Hope, T. (1995).
 Manage your mind.
 Oxford: Oxford University Press.